 Source cards are 3 x 5 index cards (the small ones) and will contain the MLA citation for a source-information that one would need to find that source.
 You will use three types of sources: websites, periodicals, and databases.
 Below is an example of each.
-Note that each source card has its own number in the upper right-hand corner.
-I find it helpful to number them sequentially in the order of usefulness, my most useful source numbered 1.
+Note that each source card has its own color and its own number (written in the upper right-hand corner).
+I find it helpful to number them sequentially in the order of usefulness, my most useful source numbered "1."
 Ultimately, the numbers don't mean anything; they're simply to identify your sources.
-The color of the source card is the same as the number-it labels it in a sense.
-You will use the same number and color of each source card as you take notes on the 4 x 6 note cards you will complete on that source.
-Each source card should be a different color, and the note cards from that source should be the same color and carry the same number as the source card.
+The color of the source card is the same as the number-it labels the source in a sense.
+When you take notes on a source, you will use the number and color of its source card for the 4 x 6 note cards that come from that source.
+Again, each source card should be a different color, and the note cards from that source should be the same color and carry the same number as the source card.